John Bucy III: Texas House of Representatives

-As a freshman member of the 86th Legislative Session, Bucy was appointed to the House Committee on Elections and the House Committee on Culture, Recreation & Tourism.
+As a freshman member of the 86th legislative session, Bucy was appointed to the House Committee on Elections and the House Committee on Culture, Recreation & Tourism.
 He was elected by his peers to be chair of the Young Texans Legislative Caucus.
 Bucy was honored as the Freshman of the Year by the Texas House Democratic Caucus and Best Local Elected Official as part of the Hill Country News annual Best of the Best in 2019.

-In the 87th Legislative Session, Bucy served on the House Committee on Elections and the House Committee on Transportation.
+In the 87th legislative session, Bucy served on the House Committee on Elections and the House Committee on Transportation.
 He was later named to the House Select Committee on Constitutional Rights & Remedies, where he was a key voice opposing legislation that undermined the freedom to vote.
-Bucy was also elected Vice Chair of the Innovation & Technology Caucus and appointed Deputy Whip of the Texas House Democratic Caucus.
+Bucy was also elected vice chair of the Innovation & Technology Caucus and appointed deputy whip of the Texas House Democratic Caucus.

-In 2022, Bucy was appointed by Speaker Phelan to serve on the Select Committee for Health Care Reform, which met during the Interim before the 88th Legislative Session.
+In 2022, Bucy was appointed by Speaker Phelan to serve on the Select Committee for Health Care Reform, which met during the interim before the 88th legislative session.
 Throughout his career, he has been outspoken on the need to accept Medicaid Expansion, maternal mortality, and mental health services.

-Recently, Bucy was named Vice Chair of the House Committee on Elections for the 88th Legislative Session, which began in January 2023.
-He will also serve on the Higher Education Committee and continue his service on the Health Care Reform Select Committee.